Ankithanaik12/Ankithanaik12/README.md

 - 💡 Skilled in frontend and backend technologies
 - 🔁 Working with Java, Python, and JavaScript
 - 🚀 Building real-world full stack applications
-- 🎯 Goal: To start my career as a Software Developer

 - 📫 How to reach me **naikankitha1210@gmail.com**